elastic/kibana/packages/kbn-observable/README.md

   different types of input (iterable, promises, etc).
 * Don't add any operators on the Observable prototype, but instead rely on `pipe` for operators.
-* Solve the 80% use-case instead of creating very generic helpers.
-An example of this is our `shareLatestValue` implementation.
-It's not as generic as `share` or `shareReplay` in RxJS, but it solves most of the use-cases we have.
+* Solve the main use-cases required for Kibana instead of adding every possible factory or operator.
+Some times that means plugins will have to use other observable libraries or other solutions, but that's okey.
+This is primarily intended for the Kibana internals.

 ## Inspiration